themanyone/whisper_dictation/README.md

 ### Download language models

 Save hundreds on annual subscriptions by running your own AI servers for every task.
 Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models perform best in the categories you want.
 As a rule of thumb, quantized 7B models are about the maximum our 4GiB VRAM can handle.
 Search for quantized models in .gguf format, or try [the ones on our page](https://huggingface.co/hellork).
+AI safety is not our concern.

 Help!
-[Get us a better video card](https://www.paypal.com/donate/?hosted_button_id=A37BWMFG3XXFG) (PayPal donation link).
+[Get this project off the ground with some better hardware](https://www.paypal.com/donate/?hosted_button_id=A37BWMFG3XXFG) (PayPal donation link).

 ### Start chatting